Gone With The....

 ★★★★☆

 Foundations of Graphics & Compute: Volume 3: Computing offers a compelling take on webgpu, though not without flaws.
-While the treatment of Computers & Technology is excellent, I found the sections on programming less convincing.
+While the treatment of simulation is excellent, I found the sections on wgsl less convincing.
 The author makes some bold claims about simulation that aren't always fully supported.
-That said, the book's strengths in discussing Databases & Big Data more than compensate for any weaknesses.
-Readers looking for Databases & Big Data will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on wgsl, if not the definitive work.
+That said, the book's strengths in discussing Computers & Technology more than compensate for any weaknesses.
+Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on webgpu, if not the definitive work.

 You May Also Like